 Open source and self-hostable.
 Plausible is AGPL.
 You can run it on your own hardware, contribute to the codebase, fork it if you don’t like a decision.
 We are proprietary.
 Good reasons exist for both stances.
 If open-source matters to you ideologically or operationally, Plausible wins.

 Maturity.
-Plausible has been live since 2019, has thousands of paying customers, has shipped through every regulatory shift in the EU privacy landscape.
+Plausible has been live since 2019, has thousands of paying customers, has shipped through every regulatory shift in EU privacy law.
 We’re newer.
 They have a community on Twitter, a vibrant GitHub, plugins, integrations.
-We have a Hetzner box and a Stripe account.
+We have a small EU server and a Stripe account.

 Where we’re genuinely better

 The free tier.
 Plausible has no free tier.
 30-day trial, and then it’s $9/month for 10k pageviews.
-Our free is 100,000 hits/month, unlimited sites, all 23 MCP tools, no card.
+Our free is 100,000 hits/month, unlimited sites (Plausible caps sites per plan: 1 on Starter, 3 on Growth, 10 on Business), all 23 MCP tools, no card.
 For most indie projects, that’s the difference between “tried once” and “still using it two years later.”

 The 100x volume at $19.
 At $19/month, you get 10M hits with us and 100k with Plausible.
 Not a small delta.
 A 100x ratio.
 If you have a popular newsletter or a Hacker News-prone blog, you’ll hit Plausible’s $19 ceiling on a single viral day.